-To request platform shell access, use the request platform software system shellcommand in privileged EXEC mode.
+To request platform shell access, use the request platform software system shell command in privileged EXEC mode.

-request platform software system shell [rp| esp| sip]
+request platform software system shell [rp | esp | sip]

-rp Specifies the Route Processor (RP); it can be either active or standby. esp Specifies the Embedded Services Processor (ESP) control processor; it can be either active or standby. sip Specifies the SPA Interface Processor (SIP).

-Command Modes Privileged EXEC (#)

-Command History Release Modification

-12.2(33)XNC This command was introduced.

-Usage Guidelines The platform shell command needs to be entered before before using the request platform software system shell command.
+Syntax Description rp Specifies the Route Processor (RP); it can be either active or standby. esp Specifies the Embedded Services Processor (ESP) control processor; it can be either active or standby. sip Specifies the SPA Interface Processor (SIP).
+Command Modes Privileged EXEC (# ) Command History Release Modification 12.2(33)XNC This command was introduced.
+Usage Guidelines system shell comma cases where the com available.
+In such ca The shell should be command needs to be entered before before using the request platform software and.
 Providing shell access would not be necessary.
-However, there might be some cases where the command may not be available, or the IOS process hangs, or IOS console may not be available.
-In such cases, you can login to the shell and see the status of the system.

-The shell should be accessed under Cisco supervision, and no support is provided if accessed without supervision.
-The following message is displayed, before the shell access is granted:

-"Activity within this shell can jeopardize the functioning of the system.

-Use this functionality only under supervision of Cisco Support."

-Examples In the following example,
+However, there might be some mand may not be available, or the IOS process hangs, or IOS console may not be ases, you can login to the shell and see the status of the system. accessed under Cisco supervision, and no support is provided if accessed without llowing message is displayed, before the shell access is granted: - s shell can jeopardize the functioning of the system. - ty only under supervision of Cisco Support."
+Examples In the following exa imple, a request to theplatform shell is made Activity within th Are you sure you to Related Commands Command Description platform shell request platform software shell session output format request platform software shell session output format format

-Related Commands Command Description platform shell Grants shell and enters shell access grant configuration mode.
+Grants shell and enters shell access grant configuration mode.